Cindy Vallar, Editor & Reviewer

 Gilbert Pike and Sheila Na Geira

 Landry, Peter.
 "Baptiste, 1663-1714", Historical Biographies, Nova Scotia

 Leier, Kerri.
 "Nova Scotia's Rebels-Pirates and Privateers", Horton Journal of Canadian History

 "Pierre Le Picard, dit Capitaine Picard," Encyclopirate (in French)

-Pirates: a Rogues Gallery (see Bartholomew Roberts)
+Pirates: a Rogues Gallery (scroll down to Black Bart Roberts)

 "Robert Chevalier, dit de Beauchêne," Encyclopirate (in French)

 © 2003 Cindy Vallar

 Home Pirate Articles Pirate Links Book Reviews Thistles & Pirates

 Click on the Cannon to Contact Me